-On March 29, 2013, the Company entered into a Second Amended and Restated Revolving Credit Agreement (as amended, the "Credit Agreement") with Bank of America, as agent, and Bank of America and Brown Brothers Harriman & Co as lenders, that amended and restated the 2009 Credit Agreement.
-The Credit Agreement converted the Company's existing outstanding revolving advances into a term loan in the principal amount of \$15.0 million (the "Term Loan"), provides a revolving credit facility in the maximum principal amount of \$25.0 million ("Revolving Line") and provides a delayed draw term loan of up to \$15.0 million (the "DDTL") to fund capital contributions to the Company's former subsidiary, Biostage.
-The maximum amount available under the Credit Agreement is \$50.0 million as borrowings against the DDTL in excess of \$10.0 million results in a dollar for dollar reduction in the Revolving Line capacity.
-The Revolving Line, Term Loan and DDTL each have a maturity date of March 29, 2018 (the maturity date of the Revolving Line was extended from March 29, 2016 in connection with the Third Amendment discussed below).
+On August 7, 2009, the Company entered into an Amended and Restated Revolving Credit Loan Agreement related to a \$20.0 million revolving credit facility with Bank of America, as agent, and Bank of America and Brown Brothers Harriman & Co as lenders (as amended, the "2009 Credit Agreement").
+Between September 2011, and June 2016, the Company entered into six amendments that among other things extended the maturity date of the credit facility; reduced interest rates; converted existing loan advances into a term loan in the principal amount of \$15.0 million (the "Term Loan"); provided a revolving credit facility in the maximum principal amount of \$25.0 million ("Revolving Line"); provided a delayed draw term loan of up to \$10.0 million (the "DDTL"); amended the principal payment amortization of the Term Loan and DDTL to five years, as well as amended the Company's quarterly minimum fixed charge coverage financial covenant.